 Juneau Alaska, USA Travel Guide

-Juneau’s natural surroundings mark it to be a prime destination for outdoor enthusiasts.
+Juneau’s natural surroundings mark it as a prime destination for outdoor enthusiasts.

 Nugget Falls Trail (Mendenhall Glacier): paved, accessible.
 Photo Point Trail (Mendenhall Glacier): short, paved path.